GauravMisraSE/cmpe202-group-project/README.md

 #Goal
 To build a multi player game using greenfoot or processing tool, to teach kids different programming language consructs.
+The game has to be multiplayer.
+Should be dockerised and should be able to handle multiple sessions.

 #Name of the Game
 Pokemon Thirst